 We offer one-to-three year postgraduate scholarships to high performing Aboriginal and Torres Strait Islander Australian Public Service (APS) employees from APS 4 to Senior Executive Service Band 1.
-Our scholarships develop research, analytical and leadership skills, and support scholars to study topics of national significance and strategic importance to the APS at either The Australian National University (ANU) or Charles Darwin University (CDU).
+Scholarships enable the development of research, analytical and leadership skills, and support scholars to study topics of national significance and strategic importance to the APS at either The Australian National University (ANU) or Charles Darwin University (CDU).

 Winged Harvest by Fiona Foley

-Candidates wishing to begin a postgraduate coursework program at ANU or CDU in semester 2 of 2023 should apply to their chosen university by 31 December 2022.
+Candidates wishing to begin a postgraduate coursework program at ANU or CDU in Semester 2 of 2024 should apply to their chosen university by 31 December 2023.

 Please find further details below.

 To be eligible for the Sir Roland Wilson Pat Turner Scholarship, applicants must:

 - be a substantive APS 4 to SES Band 1 level Aboriginal or Torres Strait Islander employee